ashishrpandey/kafka-demo/README.md

-This tutorial expalins how to Deploy Kafka and zookeeper on Kubernetes.
+This tutorial explains how to Deploy Kafka and zookeeper on Kubernetes.

 ## Prerequisite:
 - Setup a multi-node kubernetes cluster up and running with a functioning kubectl.